MagicRom06/iss_location/README.md

 # iss_location
-A script to get the Internationale Space Station on a world map
+A script to get the Internationale Space Station location on a world map